Kstyles-byte/Almari2/CPANEL_DEPLOYMENT.md

 4. **Start Application**:
    - In cPanel Node.js app interface, click "Start App"

-### 2. Automatic Updates
+### 2. Fully Automated Updates ✨

-Once setup is complete, your workflow is simple:
+Once setup is complete, your workflow is **completely automated**:

 1. **Make changes locally** (as usual)
 2. **Push to GitHub** (as usual)
-3. **cPanel automatically**:
+3. **cPanel automatically does EVERYTHING**:
-   - Pulls latest code from GitHub
+   - 🔄 Pulls latest code from GitHub
+   - 📁 Copies all files to the Node.js app directory
-   - Runs `npm ci` (installs dependencies)
+   - 📦 Runs `npm ci` (installs/updates dependencies)
-   - Runs `npm run build` (builds production version)
+   - 🔨 Runs `npm run build:safe` (builds production version with optimizations)
+   - 🧹 Cleans up development dependencies
-   - Restarts the application
+   - ✅ Verifies the build was successful
+   - 🔄 **You just need to restart the app in cPanel (one click!)**

+**No more manual uploads!
+No more .next folder management!**

 ## 🔧 How It Works